 We try extremely hard to keep fleas away, but unfortunately 1 dog with fleas can pass them on to many others if they are not on an effective flea control program.

-Any dog found with fleas will be given a Capstar pill to kill the fleas at the owner’s expense.
+Any dog found with fleas will be given a mandatory bath and flea dip at the owner's expense.

 Also, known as “Stress Colitis” or inflammation of the colon, is a very common sign to see after your dog comes home.